derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 The dot is not an operator, but a notation.
 This is just fancy talk.
 We'll consider it an operator.

 The dot allows us to access an object's nested keywords and thus its nested values.
 You have already seen this in action through virtually all the code snippets up to this point.
-Refresh time:
+Refresher time:

 ```javascript
 function makeBackgroundBlack() {